1 December 2021 — 18 March 2022

 Participating artists include: Carla Åhlander, Mikael D. Brkic, Dan Coopey, Rafael Pérez Evans, Laura Ní Fhlaibhín, Johanna M. Guggenberger, Steph Huang, Daniel Huss, Susanne Kriemann, Elisabeth Molin, Joel Tomlin, and Abbas Zahedi.

 On the occasion of Beuys Open Source, a subterranean satellite, curated by Dan Coopey will unpack in Belmacz’s lower ground space.
-Titled I Like South America and South America Likes Me this exhibition within an exhibition sees echoes in the societal schisms that fuelled Beuys over-acclaimed performance I Like America and America Likes Me (1974) and contemporary divides in the Brazilian socio-political state.
-Rather than an appropriative strategy, I Like South America and South America Likes Me gives impetus to Brazilian artists, foregrounding their thinking around that which could be learned from Beuys’ ideas of artistic healing.
+Titled I Like South America and South America Likes Me this exhibition within an exhibition sees echoes in the societal schisms that fuelled Beuys over-acclaimed performance I Like America and America Likes Me (1974) and contemporary divides in the South American socio-political state.
+Rather than an appropriative strategy, I Like South America and South America Likes Me gives impetus to South American artists, foregrounding their thinking around that which could be learned from Beuys’ ideas of artistic healing.

 In a similar performative echo, each of the works included in I Like South America and South America Likes Me will be brought to the UK in Coopey’s carry-on luggage.
 A gesture alluding to the UK’s own divisions of people.